 The future is bright for those who graduate with a degree in mathematics.

 Mathematics graduates can pursue diverse career paths, including high-tech industries, many areas of business, the medical sciences, communications, or education.
 Today's computer technology has led to a great demand for people educated in computational mathematics (such as operations research, statistics and numerical analysis) as well as in traditional mathematics.
+Read more about what types of careers mathematicians have, how much they make, and why it's one of the best business jobs, according to US News' Best Business Jobs for 2019 list.

 Below is a sample of companies at which our students are having successful careers.